 What’s your background?

 I am originally from West Virginia and currently reside in South Carolina.
-I received my undergraduate degree in Criminal Justice from Marshall University and a Master's Degree in Social Work from Our Lady of the Lake University.
-I have over twenty years of experience in Child Protective Services in West Virginia, North Carolina, and with Action for Child Protection.
+I received an undergraduate degree in Criminal Justice from Marshall University and a Master’s Degree in Social Work from Our Lady of the Lake University.
+I have over twenty-five years of experience in Child Protective Services in West Virginia, North Carolina, and with Action for Child Protection.
 I have worked for Action since 2014.
-My responsibilities at Action include project design and management, program and practice evaluation, enhancement of supervisory effectiveness, training design and curricula development, and technical assistance in practice and decision-making.
+My responsibilities at Action include project design and management, program and practice evaluation, enhancement of supervisory effectiveness, training design and curricula development, technical assistance in practice and decision-making, and expert witness services.
 While my focus includes all areas of child protective services, my area of emphasis is safety intervention, including safety assessment and decision-making, safety planning effectiveness, provisional ongoing safety management, and caregiver engagement.
 I manage, implement, and conduct statewide training projects and have trained thousands of public child welfare professionals and stakeholders.

 What do I enjoy doing when I am not working?

-I enjoy spending time with my family, fishing, mountain biking, visiting the beach, and watching old movies.
+I enjoy spending time with my family, fishing, mountain biking, visiting the beach, and watching classic movies.

 Tara Muender